British Columbia Ferries: The Pulse of the Gulf Islands

 A few guests arrive by chartering a seaplane or flying on one of the small commuter airlines.
 Yet, most residents and visitors depend on the handful of car ferries that service the islands daily.
 We sat atop Mayne Island’s Mt.
 Parke to watch a number of ferries sail by throughout the day and stop at various ports.
 Life here was determined by the ferry schedule, the pulse by which life and everyone’s watch was set.

-If you enjoyed this story in our series, A Picture Is Worth 1,000 Characters™, you may also enjoy two others set in British Columbia.
+If you enjoyed this story in our series, you may also enjoy two others set in British Columbia.
 One is focused on the standing Skookumchuck waves and the other highlights the beauty of the Howe Sound.
-You may also want to check out our travel books with original photos and stories that are exactly 1,000 characters long.
+You may also want to check out our travel books that use our theme, A Picture Is Worth 1,000 Characters.™ Each impression features an original photo and a story that’s exactly 1,000 characters long.

 Just for fun we’ve included a mini slide show of the Gulf Islands from Mt.
 Parke and Mayne Island.